dubersfeld/peridot-gateway/README.md

 In addition I used Spring Tool Suite for developing this demo but it is not required for running the application.

 The complete application is comprised of 2 user interfaces with different access rights and a single gateway.
-The two UI and the gateway share the same Redis backed Spring Session.
+The two UI and the gateway share the same Redis backed Spring Session that uses default port 6379.

 The UI are customers-frontend on port 8080 and dogs-frontend on port 8081.
 The gateway itself runs on port 5555.